danielpartida/rekt-analysis/README.md

 ## Ideas to implement
 - Start general
-  - Do analysis for category and for type of issue
+  - ~~Do analysis for category and for type of issue~~
-  - Do analysis for token and chain -> in which chain do we find the biggest scams?
+  - Do analysis for token and chain -> in which chain and tokens do we find the biggest scams?
   - ~~What is the main category of exploits?~~
   - ~~What is the main type of exploit?~~
   - ~~Funds lost over time (year by year)?~~
   - ~~Ratio of lost and recovered funds~~
-  - Which are the platforms that are the most secure & insecure?
-  - Distribution how often platforms are scammed
 - Check with NLP details of exploit, for example keywords or topics
 - ~~Deploy app to Heroku!!!~~